scarioscia/scarioscia.github.io/teaching/index.md

 ### Teaching Assistant Orientation

 I had the opportunity to co-lead an orientation session for new TAs (usually first- or second-year PhD students) at Johns Hopkins alongside [Alex Gittens](https://www.linkedin.com/in/alexgittens/), a Chemistry PhD student, in Fall 2021 and Spring 2022.
 We covered topics including TA-ing as part of your training, managing the relationship with the professor in charge of the course, and grading, among other things.
-See highlights [here](https://twitter.com/saracarioscia/status/1430986468290220033?ref_src=twsrc%5Etfw) and [here](https://twitter.com/saracarioscia/status/1491049080055021569?ref_src=twsrc%5Etfw).
+See highlights [here](https://scarioscia.github.io/2024-01-18/TA-orientation).

 ### Georgetown University Writing Center